TomSoderling/Spaniel/README.md

 # Spaniel
 Spaniel is a Xamarin.Forms app for iOS and Android to help run health checkups on your RESTful web service endpoints.

-Add a base URL for your project and then specify the endpoints to test.
-Run the endpoints to ensure they're up, healthy, and returning responses that you expect.
+It's written using the MVVM pattern, and without any extra frameworks.
+I wrote the app while going through the MVVM class in Xamarin.University (XAM320 which I'd highly recommend) so the architecture is closely modeled after that.

 ### Features